adam-ard/organic-markdown/README.md

 # defaults

 Each literate ref can also have a default value in case that particular ref is not define anywhere.
-Say we never set the version and project_name.
+Say we never set the version or project_name.
 We can specify a default placeholder:

 `````markdown
 ---